 As one of the largest branches in New Zealand, the North Canterbury branch covers Canterbury north of the Rakaia River up into the heart of the Lewis Pass, from the sea to the Alps.

 We organise field trips to places of interest around the region and hold monthly public talks at the WEA 59 Gloucester Street, Christchurch.
-We have working bees at our projects Calder Green Reserve (on the lower Heathcote) and Mahoe-nui Bush (behind Sumner), The Sanctuary (on the side of the Waimakariri at the edge of Christchurch) and Middelmost Mudfish Restoration Project (near Oxford).
+We have working bees at our projects Calder Green Reserve (on the lower Heathcote), Mahoe-nui Bush (behind Sumner) and The Sanctuary (on the side of the Waimakariri at the edge of Christchurch).
 Volunteers go to Boyle Base (in the Lewis Pass) to work on our trapping programme and to do other work in the area.
 We have an area in the Craigieburn which we clear wilding pines from and from 2018, we are working on Russell Lupin control in the Upper Waimakariri/Arthurs Pass area.